Bothyna/Newp/README.md

 rules and deploys the containers to the worker nodes.
 Kubernetes pays attention to everything.
-For instance, it notices when a worker node is down and redistributes the containers whenever it’s necessary.7.
-Puppet Enterprise Puppet Enterprise is a cross-platform configuration management platform.
+For instance, it notices when a worker node is down and redistributes the containers whenever it’s necessary.
+7. Puppet Enterprise
+Puppet Enterprise is a cross-platform configuration management platform.
 It allows you to manage your infrastructure as code.
 As it automates infrastructure